 The Her Initiative was birthed in 2015 out of a passion to empower women through clean water.

-Since 2002, Healing Waters International has been providing safe water to thirsty communities around the world by developing low-cost high-impact water treatment systems that can go anywhere – with over 160 water projects in 13+ countries!
-Over the years Healing Waters saw how women were most affected by the global water crisis.
+Since 2002, Healing Waters International has been providing safe water to thirsty communities around the world by developing low-cost, high-impact water purification systems that can go anywhere – with over 300 water projects in 14 countries!
+Over the years, Healing Waters saw how women are deeply affected by the global water crisis.

-So in 2012, they were compelled to invest in these lives and began implementing a female-specific health & hygiene program called ‘Clothed With Strength and Dignity’.
+So, in 2012, they set out to change this reality in women’s lives and began implementing a women-specific health & hygiene program called ‘Clothed In Strength and Dignity.
 The Her Initiative is focused on building a community of women to further this cause.

 We call it